Grafton station: Modern station

 In 1994, service to Worcester was restored as mitigation for delays with reopening the Old Colony Lines.
 Service initially ran nonstop from Framingham to Worcester, but intermediate park and ride stops were added later as mitigation for delays in reopening the Greenbush Line.
+The final environmental impact statement for stations at Grafton and Millbury was released in 1996; the Millbury station was never built.

 Grafton station opened on February 23, 2000 - the first of the four infill stations to open on the Framingham/Worcester Line.
 The modern station is 1.3 miles east of the former North Grafton station site; it is located off Massachusetts Route 30 adjacent to the Cummings School of Veterinary Medicine and other redevelopment of the former Grafton State Hospital.
-The station is intended to support transit-oriented development of additional sections of the former hospital site.
+The station was intended to support transit-oriented development of additional sections of the former hospital site.

 The station has two low-level side platforms serving the two tracks of the Worcester Line, with mini-high platforms at the west ends to make the station accessible.
 The parking lot is on the north side of the station; a ramp leads from the lot directly to the outbound mini-high platform.
 A footbridge connects the lot to the inbound platform, with a ramp from the bridge to the mini-high section.